 Everyone has that drinkable “cure all” in the back of their mind that they subconsciously reach to whenever they can feel the grip of sickness beginning to take hold.
 It’s always some kind of elixir that warms you up and rejuvenates you, making you more aware of your senses and rousing you from your slump.
 While we certainly don’t wait to be ill to make this recipe, it’s the first thing we reach for when we start to feel under the weather.
 This light and complex broth is crammed with Southeast Asian aromatics and Thai chiles that blast away any feelings of sluggishness or apathy, leaving your mind—and sinuses—a little clearer than they were a moment before.
 We can’t help but grin with every time we take a sip.

 This recipe isn’t new, but the presentation and ratios might be.
 Tom kha gai is a soup that most people know about, but whenever we crave it we don’t necessarily want all the toppings and noodles it sometimes comes with; we just want that broth.
 We meditated on that preference, and the more we thought about it the more we realized that the preparation was less like other soups where you need to cook what you’re adding into it.
 Since you discard most of your flavorings at the end, it’s really just an infusion.
 It’s more like, well, tea.

 This broth is magical, and we encourage you to take a step back and enjoy the delicious simplicity of it on its own.
 Your body will thank you.

 Makes scant 5 cups broth.

 Remove the lid and turn the heat off.
-Add the lime leaves, cilantro, and thai chiles, then put the cover back on.
+Add the coconut milk, lime leaves, cilantro, and Thai chiles, then put the cover back on.
 Let stand for 4 minutes.
 Strain the broth and discard all the aromatics.
 Serve in teacups, bowls, or just leave it in the sauce pan and use a bendy straw.